 - There is often just one road to a village, and this road may be closed when it’s too dangerous to drive on (think thick layers of sleet, for example).

 - The roads are often only one lane.
 You may have to kiss the side of the road to pass oncoming traffic.

 - The roads can be slippery.

-When we were there the temperature varied from -5 °C to +5 °C. These are not just the ultimate lows and highs over the course of a day, but can also vary quickly when driving through the valleys are along the fjords.
+When we were there the temperature varied from -5 °C to +5 °C. These are not just the ultimate lows and highs over the course of a day (this time of the year), but can also vary quickly when driving through the valleys are along the fjords.
 At some points the temperature dropped quickly and the roads all of a sudden got slippery.
 Even with spiked winter tyres on our rental car, the car still slipped in some places.
 I personally get a bit stressed behind the wheel in these conditions, but my wife had no problems driving here.

 We left the city for Sommarøy to hike.
 The drive there leads you over roads with nice scenic views, especially near the bridge taking you from the island of Kvaløya to the island of Sommarøya.

 We parked the car at Anne-Grete Jensen Havfrua Kro, where we had a nice cup of tea (at a very reasonable price for Norwegian standards) before crossing the small bridge to Hillesøya.
 Continuing down the road there is a T-section.
 If you go right here, you will see a parking lot adjacent to a red house, where you can park your car.
 Bring cash though.
 Parking is 50 NOK that you have to put in cash in a mailbox.
 There is no one to check if you actually did, but be good and pay for parking.